dendronhq/dendron-site/vault/dendron._ref.transcript.md

 And

 2:27
-so I'm assuming that dendron is putting the is that a YAML? header?
+so I'm assuming that Dendron is putting the is that a YAML? header?

 2:33
 Yes, that is a yamo header.